Shine a little light

 I was in the sculpture program and Virginia Commonwealth University School of the Arts when I fell in love with jewelry-making and made it my focus.
 I also studied design, drawing, oil painting, Spanish, creative writing, and hand-building ceramics.
 I was graduated with a Bachelor of Fine Arts degree in December 1985.
 After graduation I continued with self-education, learning additional painting media, wire sculpture jewelry, various crafts, and more.

-Crystal Meanings More on Jewelry
+Crystal Meanings and More on Jewelry